India rate cut tempts shoppers to buy new cars, major appliances

 "Many customers were waiting for rate cuts.
 They didn't want to make a decision," he says with a grin, surrounded by gleaming new cars.
 "They will definitely come now."

 India kicks off its two-month religious festive period on Monday, a time considered auspicious to buy big-ticket items such as cars, and when promotions abound.
-Company executives say they see the RBI's unexpectedly sharp 50 basis points cut last month as a lifeline.
+Company executives say they see the Reserve Bank of India's unexpectedly sharp 50 basis points cut last month as a lifeline.

 Consumers have already been showing an eagerness to spend more on small luxuries, like movie tickets and fancy hair cuts, even as the overall economy struggles to take off after a period of cooler growth.